jiminliang/jiminliang.github.io/content/authors/guokaitai/_index.md

   - Researchers
 ---

 Kaitai Guo is an assistant professor of electronic engineering at the Xidian University.
-His research interests include broad-spectrum substance identification, microwave imaging, and artificial intelligence.
+He received the B.Sc. degree in the School of Mechanical and Electrical Engineering from Xidian University, Xi'an, China, in 2013.
+He received the Ph.D. in the Department of Precision Instrument from Tsinghua University, Beijing, China, in 2019.
+He worked as a Grade 8 System Engineer in Shenzhen Mindray Bio-Medical Electronics Co., Ltd. from 2019-2021.
+He joined the School of Electronic Engineering, Xidian University in 2021, engaging in theoretical and applied research on broad-spectrum substance identification, microwave imaging, and artificial intelligence.
+He has authored or coauthored more than 10 journal papers and 10 granted patents on those topics.
+He was awarded the third prize in the theory category and the third prize in the experimental category of the Xidian University's Young Teachers' Lecture Competition in 2021-2023, the first prize in the theory category and the first prize in the experimental category of the College of Electronic Engineering's Young Teachers' Lecture Competition.